 5. Can users install Windows Server on their desktops?

 While you can install this server on your desktop, it is not wise.
-Typically, servers run 24/7, while in contrast, your desktop/laptop shouldn't.
-Therefore, it would be better to custom fit your PC with a quality Server HDD.
+Typically, servers run 24/7, while your desktop/laptop shouldn't.
+Therefore, it would be better to custom-fit your PC with a quality Server HDD.

 The bottom line

 In conclusion, a Windows Server is an operating system created by Microsoft and can be used to host applications and provide access to resources.
 It supports multiple users with advanced security features, so you know your data is safe.
 With its wide range of features and capabilities, it's no wonder why a Windows Server is the go-to choice for businesses, both large and small.
 So if you're looking for an efficient way to manage your networks, consider investing in a Windows Server today!